YVR - AUS

 What is the cheapest month to fly from Vancouver Intl Airport to Austin?

-The cheapest month for flights from Vancouver Intl Airport to Austin is February, where tickets cost C$ 533 on average.
-On the other hand, the most expensive months are April and December, where the average cost of tickets is C$ 718 and C$ 687 respectively.
+The cheapest month for flights from Vancouver Intl Airport to Austin is June, where tickets cost C$ 398 (return) on average.
+On the other hand, the most expensive months are November and April, where the average cost of round-trip tickets is C$ 702 and C$ 652 respectively.

 How far in advance should I book a flight from Vancouver Intl Airport to Austin?

-To calculate daily average prices, KAYAK takes all prices for each day before departure over the last year for flights from Vancouver Intl Airport to Austin, removes the top 0.1% to account for outliers, and then takes the average of all the values for each month.
+To calculate weekly average prices, KAYAK takes all prices for each week before departure over the last year for round-trip flights from Vancouver Intl Airport to Austin, removes the top 0.1% to account for outliers, and then takes the average of all the values for each week.

 Good to know